Caledonian Sleeper services are to be cancelled after staff confirmed planned industrial action will take place.

 The union said operators failed to deliver on “promises” to address stress caused by working conditions.

-Poor staffing levels and insufficient training have also previously been blamed for the situation.
+Poor staffing levels and insufficient training have previously been blamed for the situation.

 RMT general secretary Mick Cash said: “The union is angry and frustrated that promises made to us to address the serious concerns of the Caledonian Sleeper staff have not been honoured.